fs-aug25-Monolit-Digital/nice-gadgets-monolit/README.md

 ---

+### ✅ Product Search (Search input)

+The application includes a **search input field** that allows users to quickly find specific products by name.

+Search functionality includes:

+- Real-time filtering as the user types
+- Search by **product name**
+- Case-insensitive matching
+- Automatically updates the displayed product list

+The search state is synchronized with URL parameters, which means that search results can be shared and restored after page reload.

+This significantly improves user experience by helping users find the desired product faster and more efficiently.

 ### ✅ Toast / Notification System

 The application includes a custom notification system to give instant feedback, for example: